Just What Is Menopause?

 In the USA The FDA (Federal Drug Agency) recommends taking the lowest dose that helps, and only for the shortest time because studies have linked long-term use of hormone replacement therapy to a greater risk of heart attacks, strokes, blood clots, and breast cancer.

-In my experience women in the UK tend to be on HRT longer than the suggested 5 years and are often these days prescribed antidepressants when women are taken off HRT which do carry their own health risks.
+In my experience women in the UK tend to be on HRT longer than the suggested 5 years and are often these days prescribed antidepressants when taken off HRT.
+However, this is something to think carefully about as it is not something you would want to undertake long-term as they can carry their own health risks.

 Bioidentical hormones have been used worldwide for many years to help women with hormonal symptoms and other treatments that can help include acupuncture, herbal supplements and practices such as Tai Chi and Meditation which are shown to reduce anxiety and blood pressure when practiced regularly.